 3. Attempt to add mods

-Playing vanilla RUST isn’t to everyone’s taste and i’m sure you, like me, find the original a bit boring and lacking of some important quality of life improvements.
+Playing vanilla RUST isn’t to everyone’s taste and I’m sure you, like me, find the original a bit boring and lacking some important quality of life improvements.

 I test the offered method of adding mods to my server and use this to evaluate a score for that company, its not super important but an important feature for mod’ers.

 This is the big moment when I attempt to connect to my new server from within the server list inside the actual game itself.

 Ideally, I want to find my server by name, it’s so much easier than having to type out the IP address and port.